 (Exemption from Swedish)

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.

 - Group 3: Low

-The thesis should be based on high quality scientific content and carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the students.
-Without special permission a thesis work may be performed in the following subject areas:
+The thesis should be based on high quality scientific content and carried out in close contact with the research groups involved in the programme and within the main field of study.

 - All compulsory and elective courses from the curriculum completed so that 120 ECTS is reached